Denkkou/TileEditor/README.md

 Currently only basic inputs are handled for each tool.
 - 1: Raise height 2: Lower height 3: Reset height 4: Add collision 5: Remove collision
 - Q: Set to empty W: Set to soil E: Set to grass R: Set to stone T: Set to path
+- A: Set warping to true S: Set warping to false

 #### Tile properties
 Each tile has a series of properties.
 These can be expanded in Tile.h